anoadragon453/busty/README.md

 2. `!bust [<song #>]` - Join the vc/stage that the user who ran this command is currently in, and plays the tracks in the channel in order.
 The user must be in a vc or stage for this to work.
 Specifying a song index will skip to that index before playing.
 3. `!skip` - Skips the current track :scream:
 4. `!stop` - Stop busting early :scream: :scream: :scream:
-5. `!form [<google drive image url>]` - Show [Google Apps Script](https://developers.google.com/apps-script) code which will generate a Google Form that can be used for voting.
+5. `!form [<image url>]` - Generate a Google Form that can be used for voting.
 If an image URL is provided, the image will be included at the end of the form.
-To retrieve an image URL, in Google Drive, right-click the image file -> get link -> copy link.

 Users must have the `bangermeister` role to use commands by default, though this role can be modified by passing the `BUSTY_DJ_ROLE` environment variable.